 Top-line Messaging on Climate Policy: Iberdrola strongly supports climate action in its top-line messaging.
 Iberdrola has consistently supported a 2050 climate neutrality target for the EU, including in a February 2022 EU consultation response where Iberdrola described the ‘Fit for 55 Package’ as a “unique opportunity to set a proper regulatory framework” to meet EU climate targets.
 In an October 2021 joint letter, the company supported more ambitious Nationally Determined Contributions at COP26, and stronger ambition for global carbon markets under Article 6 of the UN Paris Agreement.

 Positioning on Energy Transition: Iberdrola has strongly supported measures to transition the energy mix, and has advocated for an expansion of renewables to diversify the EU energy mix and reduce fossil gas consumption.
-In April 2022 feedback to the EU Commission on the EU Hydrogen and Gas Decarbonisation Market Package, Iberdrola advocated for fossil gas-based hydrogen to be excluded from a definition of low-carbon hydrogen even if combined with carbon capture technologies.
-In several joint letters in 2021-2022, Iberdrola stated support for the development of solar PV and wind technologies to transition the energy mix, while supporting a phase out of fossil fuels subsidies.
+In April 2022 feedback to the EU Commission on the EU Hydrogen and Gas Decarbonisation Market Package, Iberdrola advocated for fossil gas-based hydrogen to be excluded from the definition of low-carbon hydrogen even if combined with carbon capture technologies.
+In several joint letters in 2021-22, Iberdrola stated support for the development of solar PV and wind technologies to transition the energy mix, while supporting a phase out of fossil fuels subsidies.
 CEO Ignacio Galán also signed a joint letter in May 2022 that stated that “we should not build costly fossil fuel infrastructure that we will then have to phase out” and that “the time is right for a shift at scale away from gas boilers.”

 In a November 2021 legislative consultation response, the company advocated for the reform of the EU’s Energy Taxation Directive to align with the EU’s other climate objectives, calling the taxation transition period for fossil fuels excessive and unjustifiable, while it advocated for renewable hydrogen to be differentiated from other low-carbon technologies.
 Iberdrola’s US subsidiary Avangrid specifically advocated support for Connecticut Senate Bill 882 requiring the state to decarbonize the electricity supply by 2040 in its March 2021 testimony.
 However, in a March 2020 testimony, the company opposed Connecticut House Bill 5350 which limited the expansion of fossil gas infrastructure in the state.